 This post was originally written as part of my process of coming out as agender.
 I shared it with family and friends on January 1, 2019.
-I’ve since adjusted it to keep the details up to date.
+Coming out is an evolving process, so I’ve since adjusted it to keep the details up to date.

 You might have known me since I was a kid.
 You might have just met me in the last few months.
 Either way, it’s likely that until now, I’ve let you assume that I’m someone I’m not.
 As tough as it is, I want to be real with you.

 The thing people assume is that I’m a woman.
 I’m not a woman, and I never have been.
 I’m something else entirely.